dials/data-files/l_cysteine_narrow_wedge/README.md

 These data were generated with xia2 and DIALS (May 2020, master) from the first ten images of each of the first two sweeps of the DIALS small molecule tutorial data set, `l_cyst_01` and `l_cyst_02` [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.51405.svg)](https://doi.org/10.5281/zenodo.51405).
  * `11_integrated.{expt,refl}` — the integrated data from the first ten `l_cyst_01` images.
  * `23_integrated.{expt,refl}` — the integrated data from the first ten `l_cyst_02` images.

+In addition:
+ * The `11_integrated.expt` experiment list file has had its hot pixel mask file reference (the entry `["imageset"][0]["mask"]`) set to a non-existent file path `non-existent.pickle`, to allow for testing of missing file references.
+ * The `23_integrated.expt` experiment list file has had its corresponding hot pixel mask file reference removed, i.e. the entry has been set to an empty string.